1840 Colonial Office instructions

 Public Roads and Works Ordinance 1845

-The Constitution Act 1852 established six provinces – Auckland, New Plymouth, Wellington, Nelson, Canterbury and Otago – based on the six earliest colonial settlements.
-These were later joined by Southland, Hawke’s Bay, Marlborough and Westland.
+The New Zealand Constitution Act (UK) 1852 established six provinces – Auckland, New Plymouth, Wellington, Nelson, Canterbury and Otago – based on the six earliest colonial settlements.
+Southland, Hawke’s Bay, Marlborough and Westland were later split off from them.
 Between 1853 and 1876 each provincial council passed its own ordinances to create units of local government such as boards and boroughs, which then elected members with authority to develop streets, bridges, waterways, ferries and markets.
 By 1867, 21 boroughs had been formed, operating under varying structures and voting systems.
 Almost all were in Otago, reflecting its greater wealth due to discoveries of gold.
 By 1869 Otago province also boasted many paved roads, and both Otago and Canterbury operated railway lines.